RezaShahrestani/programme/courses/Pre-Course/Technical-Application/event-page-technical-task/event-page-design.md

----
-description: Use Figma for Your Project Design
----

 # Event Page Design
+Use Figma for Your Project Design

 **Access the Figma Design:**